um-grex/grex-docs/content/english/grex/_index.md

 ## Introduction
 ---

 Grex is a UManitoba High Performance Computing (HPC) system, first put in production in early __2011__ as part of WestGrid consortium.
 "Grex" is a _Latin_ name for "herd" (or maybe "flock"?).
-The names of the Grex login nodes ([bison](https://en.wikipedia.org/wiki/Bison "Bison"), tatanka, [aurochs](https://en.wikipedia.org/wiki/Aurochs "Aurochs"), [yak](https://en.wikipedia.org/wiki/Yak "Yak")) also refer to various kinds of bovine animals.
+The names of the Grex login nodes ([bison](https://en.wikipedia.org/wiki/Bison "Bison"), tatanka, [zebu](https://en.wikipedia.org/wiki/Zebu "Zebu"), [yak](https://en.wikipedia.org/wiki/Yak "Yak")) also refer to various kinds of bovine animals.

 Since being defunded by WestGrid (on April 2, 2018), Grex is now available only to the users affiliated with University of Manitoba and their collaborators.
 <!--